President’s Leadership Team Report February 3 and 10, 2021

 Riverside Chamber 129th Inaugural Celebration Sponsorship

-PLT agreed that RCC will sponsor this event at the previous year’s level of $1,000 from the
+PLT agreed that RCC will sponsor this event at the previous year’s level of $1,000

 President’s foundation account.